SmartestWashingMachine/mango2/README.md

 Gemma - Gemma models are pretty good.
 It's just a shame they're so difficult to train with - almost all libraries utilizing them need manual patches to actually train the models right.

+LiquidAI - Very nice modern models!

 MangaOCR - They have an awesome script to synthesize data.

 COMET - Their training scripts were used to help train one of the reranking models.
 Also used their models for reinforcement tuning.

 OPUS - While the OPUS dataset was not used to train these models, it was used for experimentation.
 Some of the logic they used to clean their data was also reused here.

 ONNX - A siren's call.
 A decent inference engine and good for the OCR models.
-But it's also responsible for 4 GB of bloatware in the form of Pytorch due to IO bindings...
+But it was also responsible for 4 GB of bloatware in the form of Pytorch due to IO bindings...

 llama_cpp - Very nice inference engine.
 Unlike vLLM it actually works mostly out of the box on Windows.